 The shift is not happening in a vacuum.
 Renewed US tariff threats, an unpredictable bilateral relationship under the current administration in Washington, and what Canadian business leaders describe as a new precariousness to supply chain arrangements that run through the US-Canada border have all sharpened the incentive to diversify.

 For Canadian CFOs managing cross-border logistics, the calculation has changed materially.
-A supply chain routed entirely through the US is now perceived as a concentration risk — a single-counterparty exposure to trade policy volatility.
+A supply chain routed entirely through the is now perceived as a concentration risk — a single-counterparty exposure to trade policy volatility.
 The alternative — routing more through European partners — involves higher upfront logistics costs but provides geopolitical hedging value that many boards are now willing to pay for.